evkx/evkx.github.io/content/technology/userinterface/screens/_index.md

 **Navigation and Maps:** Many infotainment systems include built-in navigation functionality, allowing users to input destinations, view maps, get turn-by-turn directions, and adjust navigation settings.
 Some infotainment systems also support real-time traffic information, points of interest (POI) search, and voice-guided navigation.

 **Phone Connectivity:** Infotainment screens often provide phone connectivity options, allowing users to make and receive phone calls, access contacts, view call history, and send/receive text messages.
 Some systems also support phone book synchronization, call logs, and call management features.
+Most Infotainment systems also support Android Auto and Apple CarPlay.

+Android Auto and Apple CarPlay are two popular smartphone integration systems that allow drivers to connect their mobile devices to their car's infotainment system and access various features and apps while driving in a safe and convenient manner.
+They provide a way for drivers to interact with their smartphones while keeping their eyes on the road and hands on the wheel, minimizing distractions and promoting safer driving practices.

+Both Android Auto and Apple CarPlay are designed to provide a safer and more convenient way for drivers to access their smartphone features while driving, with an interface that is optimized for use in a car and designed to minimize distractions.

 **Climate Control:** Some vehicles have climate control integrated into the infotainment screen, allowing users to adjust temperature, fan speed, air distribution, and other HVAC functions directly from the screen.
 This may include controls for both front and rear seat climate settings, if applicable.